Sea Doo Model Reference (1989-2007)

 It’s worth mentioning this year marks the beginning of the use of the new style ignition module.
 Instead of components being in a waterproof grey box, most everything plugs into and goes through the MPEM mounted on a plate usually in the front of the ski.
 Although the design works well, from now on it’s going to cost quite a bit more for a new MPEM.
 The only exception is the SPX and GTS, which will continue to use the old style.

-On a final note, late in 1997 the GSX Limited with the 130hp 947 RAVE engine also is released but most consider it a 1998 model.
+On a final note, late in 1997 the GSX Limited with the 130hp 947 RAVE engine also is released but it's actually considered a 1998 model.

 In 1998 we lose some models, but in exchange get the new 787 RFI Fuel Injected RAVE engine.
 Due to new stricter environmental rules, the push from now on will be towards more fuel efficient, less polluting PWCs.